For the sausage: In a large skillet, heat the oil over medium-high heat. Add the sausage and cook until browned on each side, about 5 minutes.

 Once the water comes to a boil, reduce the heat to medium.
 Squeeze or press the dough through a spaetzle maker or a large holed colander.
 This pressing needs to be completed in a quick manner, thus allowing the dough to cook evenly.
 Once the spaetzle has been dropped into the water, cook for 2 to 3 minutes, stirring throughout the cooking time.

-Once cooked, remove from the heat and drain
+Once cooked, remove from the heat and drain through a colander

 to retrieve the spaetzle.
-Drain well.
+Drain

 For the sauce: In a saucepan